Thodorhs/Alpha_compiler/README.md

 - use: **./intermed "name".txt** to run

 ***Output:***
-- quads.txt - File with generated quads from input file
+- quads.txt - File with generated quads *(fake instructions)* from input file

 - symbol_table.txt -  File with symbol table entries sorted by scope